-Pneumonectomy is the complete surgical removal of the lung.
+Pneumonectomy is a radical lung surgery involving complete surgical removal of the lung.
 It is most commonly performed for a primary lung malignancy.
 The lung is removed in its entirety providing the patient has adequate pulmonary reserve from the contralateral lung.
-Recognized post-pneumonectomy complications include: po...
+Recognized post-pneumonecto...

 Central venous catheter